qha/community-core/README.md

 I'm calling this lock design "Community Core", similar to "Community Pick" developed by Lock Picking Lawyer and Bosnianbill (https://youtu.be/pelD237owcc).

-## Initial release notes
+## WIP: Initial release notes

-This is still work in progress version and not a ready design.
+This is still work in progress (WIP) version and is not a ready design yet.

 - All the disks have true gates in zero cut position.
 It should be obvious how to move the gate for each disk if you understand how disk detainer locks work in general.
 - I'm not happy with the mechanical strength of this lock; I now think that it would be better to limit the movement of code disks similar to original Abloy Classic design.
 The reason I avoided that design is that it leaves more space inside the lock and allows more brute force attacks especially when the cylinder is made out of brass.
 However, that design allows overlapping the cuts and the limiter during the disk movement and doesn't require so much empty space near the disk locking bar area.
 This initial design uses the disk locking bar as both disk rotation limiter and disk locking mechanism and the extra space needed makes both functions weaker in practice.